-Make-up classes are normally held on predetermined dates scheduled in the Spring and Autumn semesters, but other days may also be arranged for make-up classes.
+Make-up classes are normally held on predetermined dates scheduled, but other days may also be arranged for make-up classes.
 In both cases, the days for make-up classes will be announced on Loyola; please check the date, time, and classroom.